-Chezy Champs will be played under the FIRST Power Up rules with the following modifications:
+Chezy Champs will be played under the FIRST Destination: Deep Space rules with the following modifications:

 There will be no robot inspections conducted, and teams are allowed an extra five (5) pounds weight for repairs and minor modifications.
 Event organizers may conduct ad-hoc inspections at any time; violations identified must be corrected before the robot can participate in subsequent matches, and teams may be retroactively disqualified from past matches for egregious violations that resulted in a competitive advantage.

 Gameplay (changes to existing rules are underlined; deletions are

 In general, minor violations of game rules that, in the best judgement of the REFEREES, meet ALL of the below conditions, will not be penalized: